HUST-NingKang-Lab/EXPERT/README.md

 ## Advanced usage

-EXPERT has enabled the adaptation to context-dependent studies, in which users can choose potential sources to be estimated.
-Please follow our guide [documentation: advanced usage](https://github.com/HUST-NingKang-Lab/EXPERT/wiki/advanced-usage).
+EXPERT has enabled the adaptation to context-dependent studies, in which you can choose potential sources to be estimated.
+Please follow our [documentation: advanced usage](https://github.com/HUST-NingKang-Lab/EXPERT/wiki/advanced-usage).

 ## Input abundance data